Financial Aid Requirements

 Financial Aid Satisfactory Progress Requirements

-In order to be eligible to receive Federal student aid such as Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Leveraging Education Assistance Partnership Educational Program, Federal Stafford Loan, Federal Work Study Program, and Academic Competitiveness Grant, a student must progress satisfactorily toward completion of his/her educational objective.
+To be eligible to receive Federal student aid such as Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Leveraging Education Assistance Partnership Educational Program, Federal Stafford Loan, Federal Work-Study Program, and Academic Competitiveness Grant, a student must progress satisfactorily toward completion of his/her educational objective.
 Failure to achieve satisfactory progress will result in the termination of all Federal financial aid.

 Satisfactory progress will be measured according to the following tables: